cloudfoundry/bosh-cli/docs/cli_workflow.md

 ## 4. Starting Registry

 Before creating a VM, the CLI starts the registry.
 The registry can be used by the CPI to store mutable data to be later accessed by the agent running on the VM.
 The registry is a service to store mutable data when the infrastructure's metadata service is immutable.
 This data is anything that is not known until after the CPI creates the VM that the agent will require.
-For example, information about any persistent disks that are attached to Micro BOSH after the Micro BOSH VM is created can be stored in the registry.
+For example, information about any persistent disks that are attached to BOSH after the BOSH VM is created can be stored in the registry.

 The CPI will store the registry URL in the infrastructure's metadata service.
 The agent on the VM will fetch registry settings from the provided URL.